On the Yard: Filming

-Filming began on October 10, 1977 and wrapped the day before thanksgiving, on November 23, around a week ahead of schedule.
+Filming began on October 10, 1977, and wrapped the day before Thanksgiving, on November 23, around a week ahead of schedule.

 Concerns among some prison staff about filming within an active prison proved justified on several occasions.
 During one fight scene, a guard was injured when a convict kicked him several times in the leg.
 In another incident, a cast member dressed in a prison uniform was mistaken for a real inmate while using the lavatory and was reportedly "slammed against the wall and snarled at" before guards realized their mistake.

-Discussing the idea behind the hot-air balloon, Braly indicates he got the inspiration from a former cellmate, based around "the story of the transcendent dream", repesenting the character of Morris dreaming of escape but not having the courage to achieve it.
+Discussing the idea behind the hot-air balloon, Braly indicates he got the inspiration from a former cellmate, based around "the story of the transcendent dream", representing the character of Morris dreaming of escape but not having the courage to achieve it.
 The production opted not to feature any homosexual relationships between inmates, which was a theme present in the novel.

 Post-production

 The film was produced on a $1 million budget and it's theatrical runtime was 102 minutes.
-Producers paid the prison $10,000 towards a wellfare fund for the inmates, which partly funded a new movie screen.
+Producers paid the prison $10,000 towards a welfare fund for the inmates, which partly funded a new movie screen.
 An estimated 450 inmates and up to 75 prison staff were involved in the film.